 CS: Anything else you want to add that you want to tell people about?

 JB: I’m just gonna keep putting out singles and I’m also thinking about a live concert online.

 Trading lectures and lessons for studio recording sessions, singer/songwriter Dhruv elaborates on the life of a college student– who happens to have a single with 500k streams, and all without any industry help.
 If you know anything about music, you know that it is extremely hard to promote an artist without even a little help, but Dhruv’s talent proves otherwise.
 His first single, ‘‘double take’’ was released in May 2019 and has since amassed over 500,000 streams alone.
-As a data science major attending Yale University, he plans on making his way into the music industry, one way or the other.
+As a student, he plans on making his way into the music industry, one way or the other.

-As a queer person of color hailing from Singapore, Dhruv spoke about the difficulties navigating his identity in a place that was not nearly as progressive. ‘‘Lyrically, it is about pining for something that seems as if it only existed in movies.
-I wanted to write something intoxicating and beautiful like the love we see on the big screen, something that I’ve never gotten to see represented as much in my sexuality.’’
-There are lines in the song that give examples, ‘‘poetry and hand-picked flowers, say you’ll meet me at the altar’’ and ‘‘true love, kinda hoped it would feel like a rom-com’’ that directly represents the movie kind of love that I searched for.
+Growing up queer in Singapore, dhruv spoke about the difficulties navigating his identity in a place that was not nearly as progressive. ‘‘Lyrically, it is about pining for something that seems as if it only existed in movies.
+I wanted to write something intoxicating and beautiful like the love we see on the big screen, something I never got to experience in real-life, I only learnt about love as I saw it in pop-culture/movies/books,etc.’’ There are lines in the song that give examples, ‘‘poetry and hand-picked flowers, say you’ll meet me at the altar’’ and ‘‘true love, kinda hoped it would feel like a rom-com’’ that directly represents the movie kind of love that I searched for.

 Dhruv sends his love to his fans, and apologizes for the long wait.
 He made sure to only release what he felt was ready to be heard.
 Be on the lookout for more of Dhruv and stream Moonlight on all platforms today!